blali733/python-graphics/tools/readme.md

-Package created to store utilities working on files rather than their content.
+Package created to store utilities working on files and their content.